brendony/logback-s3-rolling-policy/README.md

 * go to your local repo directory
 * (install maven)
 * execute `mvn package` (this adds a jar file to the /target folder)
-* upload the created package to Artifactory by hand (make sure to check `Generate Default POM / Deploy Jar's Internal POM` when uploading)
+* upload the created package to Artifactory by hand (make sure to check `Generate Default POM / Deploy Jar's Internal POM` when uploading) (It will be automatically done if you provided your local distribution repository)